ykacer/CES_Data_Scientist_2016/25_projet_data_scientist/README.md

 * `density_ground_truth.png` (available only if true population is provided in medatada csv file)
 * `density_classification.png` for the predictions made by the model.

-Note that here, the ground truth correspond to 2007 Japan Government Institute while the prediction corresponds to 2015 landsat-8 images.
+Note that here, the ground truth correspond to 2007 Japan Government Institute while the prediction corresponds here to 2015 landsat-8 images.